How Many People in Finland Speak English?

 But what about English skills among different demographic groups?
 Let’s take a look at these trends now:

 • Proficiency scores have also dropped in certain age groups.
 Those aged 18-20 years old had very high English proficiency until 2021.
-For the past two years, this age group has registered scores below 600 points.
+For the past three years, this age group has registered scores below 600 points.

 • Finns aged 21-40 years old have very high English proficiency, the equivalent of a C1 (advanced) level.